mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-12"></a>
 [Back to top](#top)
 ## IL-12 -- Rep. Mike Bost (R)
+### Committees
+Mike Bost is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016